 Company defined as integrated as indicated in Note 2.d).
-Company defined as non-integrated as indicated in Note 2.d).

-As of June 30, 2011 and December 31,2010 holding in negative shareholders' equity was disclosed in "Accounts payable" after adjustments in shareholders' equity to conform to YPF accounting methods.
+Holding in negative shareholders' equity was disclosed in "Accounts payable" after adjustments in shareholders' equity to conform to YPF accounting methods.
+(9)

 (10) Direct and indirect holding of YPF in these companies amounts to 100%.